emrhAkgl/cstring/README.md

 The xstring library was written in C for a string approach similar to that in C++, but much less professional.
 Note that this is a personal project.
 The project file consists of a single .h file and is written on Linux.

+The string structure is currently 72 bytes in size on 64-bit GNU/Linux due to the function pointers it contains.
+I have to put up with this to give an OOP approach to the string structure.

 ## Installation

 You can download the library directly from